madetech/handbook/guides/it/Hardware.md

 For accessories such as monitors, keyboards, etc. take a look [here](https://github.com/madetech/handbook/blob/main/benefits/work_ready.md).

 ### Laptops
 Everyone at Made Tech will be given a laptop aligned to the role they do.
-The Linux users in Made Tech would like to specifically highlight that Engineers can request Linux machines :)

 The current standard laptop specs for new purchases are:

 **Technology, Software Division, Strategy & Design, and Managed Services Engineers**
 - MacBook Pro (14inch standard display)
-- Apple M4 with 10-core CPU, 10-core GPU, 16-core Neural Engine
+- Apple M5 with 10-core CPU, 10-core GPU, 10-core Neural Engine
 - 32GB unified memory
-- 512GB SSD storage
+- 512GB - 1TB SSD storage

 OR